 After spending five years on this visa, the applicant should qualify to apply for Indefinite Leave to Remain, given that the applicant still adheres to certain requirements.

 Your spouse or partner and children under 18 years can apply to accompany you to the UK.

-Your spouse or partner will not be able to accompany you if they own or control the majority of the overseas business you will be representing.
+Your spouse or partner will not be able to accompany you if they own or control most of the overseas business you will be representing.

-Please speak to your Breytenbachs consultant for specific advice relating to your family members that want to accompany you.
+Please speak to your Breytenbachs consultant for specific advice about your family members who want to accompany you.

 Right to Work